 How Does Tubal Surgery Compare to Other Infertility Treatments?

 There are a number of infertility treatments available.
-One of the treatments offered to women with blocked fallopian tubes is tubal surgery, also called tuboplasty.
+One of the treatments offered to women with blocked fallopian tubes is tubal ligation, also called tuboplasty.
 One of the goals of this procedure is to remove adhesions – scars that form when the body heals from surgery, infection, inflammation, or trauma.

-What happens during tubal surgery?
+What happens during tubal ligation surgery?

-Tubal surgery is performed either via laparoscopy or laparotomy.
+Tubal ligation is performed either via laparoscopy or laparotomy.
 Laparoscopy is a minimally invasive surgery in which a very small camera attached to a thin telescope is inserted through a small incision below the belly button.
 The procedure may also be performed via laparotomy or open surgery.
 During a laparotomy, an incision is made usually between the belly button and the pubic bone.

-A blocked tube can be cut and the adhesions cut or burned.
+A blocked tube can be cut, and the adhesions cut or burned.
 The surgeon may also attempt to separate the fimbriae — the finger-like structures that grasp the egg when it leaves the ovary and help transport it.
 Adhesions can bind these delicate structures together, resulting in a condition called clubbed fimbriae.
 As a result, the fimbriae lose their ability to grasp the egg.

 Success rates